Mahmoud-Mourad-Dev/Solidity-challenges-001/README.md

 ### I ask Ai Yes we can call  internal function f() in contract B which inherit from contract A
 ### In Solidity, an internal function is accessible only within the contract in which it is defined and by contracts that inherit from it
-### I try to compile code in remix -It is ok- i changed function f() visibility from intenal to public and try to compile ERROR
+### I try to compile code in remix -It is ok- i changed function f() visibility from internal to public and try to compile ERROR
 ```solidity

 // SPDX-License-Identifier: MIT